VOLUNTEER

 One-time Volunteer Opportunities

-Volunteer with us for MLK Day of Service, (January), National Volunteer Week (April), Day of Action (June), MeaningFULL Meals (July), Trunk-orTreat (October) or at many of our special events throughout the year.
+Volunteer with us for, National Volunteer Week (April), MeaningFULL Meals, Trunk-or-Treat (October) or at many of our special events throughout the year.
 To learn more, call us at 336-378-6600.

 Become a Mentor